aravgupta-dev/HacktheValley/Readme.md

   ```

 ### 2. Install virtualenv
-- Once Python 3 and pip are installed, you can install `virtualenv` using pip3:
+- After installing Python, you can create a virtual environment to manage your project's dependencies separately from the system's Python.
+You can do this with:
   ```bash
   sudo pip3 install virtualenv
   ```